invisigoth29/QuietScan/README.md

 ## Usage

-1. Launch QuietScan
+1. **Launch QuietScan** - Start the application
+2. **Select Network Adapter** (optional) - Choose which adapter to scan from using the dropdown
+3. **Configure Subnet** (optional) - Manually enter a subnet range:
+   - CIDR notation: `192.168.1.0/24`
+   - Range notation: `192.168.1.1-254`
+   - Single IP: `192.168.1.100`
-2. Click "Scan Now" to start a polite network scan
+4. **Scan Network** - Click "Scan Now" to start a polite network scan
-3. View results in the table showing IP, MAC, Vendor, and Hostname
+5. **Filter Results** - Use the search bar to filter by IP, MAC, Vendor, or Hostname
+6. **Copy Data** - Right-click any cell in the results table to copy its value
-4. Use "Show History" to view previous scans
+7. **View History** - Click "Show History" to view previous scans
-5. Export results to CSV via Tools → Export to CSV
+8. **Export Results** - Use Tools → Export to CSV to save scan results
-6. Update MAC vendor database via Tools → Update MAC Vendor Database
+9. **Update Database** - Use Tools → Update MAC Vendor Database to refresh the OUI database

 ## How It Works